reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

 ```

 In this example, we populate the `HttpOptions` request and call the `HttpClient.execute()` method.
-The response from the server is processed by the handler, and the resulting map of headers is returned to the caller.
+The handler processes the response from the server, and returns the resulting map of headers to the caller.

 Let's now test the OPTIONS request: